aaronrucker990/SIEM-LAB/README.md

       b.
 Click on the VM tab to connect your law to your VM

-Sign up with https://ipgeolocation.io/ to get API to use for code.
+Sign up with https://ipgeolocation.io/ to get API to use for code

 13. Add custom log to law
 14. Find logs from desktop and find logs from windows